cvam0000/RTOS/README.md

 # RTOS (REAL TIME OPERATING SYSTEM)

 # What RTOS needs to be Deterministic
-•Interrupt & Context switch
+* Interrupt & Context switch

-•Preemption
+* Preemption

-•Latency
+* Latency

-•Jitter
+* Jitter

-•Faster
+*Faster

-•Linux mainline kernel was not designed as RTOS
+*Linux mainline kernel was not designed as RTOS

 # Distributions